-A version of the HLA-B gene called HLA-B27 increases the risk of developing ankylosing spondylitis.
-It is uncertain how HLA-B27 causes this increased risk.
+Several variations of the HLA-B gene increase the risk of developing ankylosing spondylitis, particularly a version called HLA-B27.
+It is uncertain how this variation causes the increased risk.
 Researchers speculate that HLA-B27 may abnormally display peptides that trigger an immune reaction, resulting in the inflammatory process that causes arthritis.
 Other research suggests that the joint inflammation characteristic of this disorder may result from improper folding of the HLA-B27 protein or the presence of abnormal forms of the protein on the cell surface.
 Although many people with ankylosing spondylitis have the HLA-B27 variation, most people with this version of the HLA-B gene never develop the disorder.
 Additional genetic and environmental factors, many of which are unknown, affect the chances of developing ankylosing spondylitis and influence its progression.

-Another version of the HLA-B gene, HLA-B51, is associated with an increased risk of developing Behçet disease, a chronic inflammatory condition that affects many parts of the body.
+Several versions of the HLA-B gene, particularly HLA-B51, are associated with an increased risk of developing Behçet disease, a chronic inflammatory condition that affects many parts of the body.
 This association is strongest in people from Japan, the Middle East, and other parts of Asia.
 Researchers do not know how HLA-B51 increases the risk of this disorder.
 Although many people with Behçet disease have the HLA-B51 variation, most people with this version of the HLA-B gene never develop the condition.
 It appears likely that other factors, such as viral or bacterial infections and changes in other genes, also influence the development of this complex disorder.